tsjuusmei/-tsjuusmei/README.md

 ## Hi there, my name is Guus :wave:

-### I'm a Frontend developer and music lover
-- I'm currently a Frontend Developer at [Yummygum](https://www.yummygum.com)
+Currently a Frontend Developer @ FindNFund
-- I play the guitar
-- I love going to concerts & music festivals

 ### Connect with me here: